 The setting of the Natolin campus is truly unique.
-Located in a 120-hectare historical park and nature reserve, formerly the Royal hunting palace of Natolin, it remains a quiet island of green amidst the bustling modern city.
-Not far from the center of Warsaw, a thriving and fast-developing metropolis of 1.7 million inhabitants, it offers an easy access to the rich cultural, political and business life of the capital.
+Located in a 120-hectare historical park and nature reserve, formerly the royal hunting grounds of the King of Poland, it remains a quiet island of green just a stone’s throw away from the city center of Warsaw.

 A thorough academic preparation, combined with language courses and a professional skills programme designed for today’s competitive job market, enable our graduates to make a substantial contribution to European affairs, be it through working in the national administration, diplomacy, European institutions, international organizations, NGOs but also the private sector and academia.